Ruan Xiaohuan: Early life and work

 Ruan first discovered his passion for information technology in 1990 at the age of 13, when he was in secondary school.
-He joined a computer enthusiasts group at that time and became fascinated with DOS viruses.
-In order to understand the mechanism behind DOS viruses, Ruan taught himself assembly language and C in his school's computer room.
+He joined a computer enthusiasts group at that time and became fascinated with MS-DOS viruses.
+To better understand them, he taught himself assembly language and C in his school's computer room.

 Ruan went on to study chemical engineering at the East China University of Science and Technology in 1996 but continued to be infatuated with computer science and used most of his time to further his studies in the field, which resulted in his failure to pass exams of his major courses and the College English Test level 4, and led to his later decision to drop out in the fourth year and pursue his career in IT industries.
 A decision he made much to the dismay of his parents, particularly to his father, who held a professorship.
 At university, Ruan met his future wife, Bei Zhenying (贝震颖 (Bèi Zhènyǐng)), his then classmate.

 At work, Ruan practised in various information security industries, including managing intrusion detection systems and security operations centres and engaging in information security audits.
 He served as a chief engineer for the information security system used in the 2008 Beijing Olympics.

 In 2012, Ruan resigned from his job to be fully committed to open-source software development.